 c.build(path=None, tag=None, quiet=False, fileobj=None, nocache=False, rm=False)

-can be a local path (to a directory containing a Dockerfile) or a remote URL.fileobj
+Similar to thedocker buildcommand.
+Eitherpathorfileobjneeds to be set.pathcan be a local path (to a directory containing a Dockerfile) or a remote URL.fileobjmust be a readable file-like object to a Dockerfile. -

 c.commit(container, repository=None, tag=None, message=None, author=None, conf=None)

-Identical to thedocker commit
+Identical to thedocker commitcommand. -

 c.containers(quiet=False, all=False, trunc=True, latest=False, since=None, before=None, limit=-1)

-Identical to thedocker ps
+Identical to thedocker pscommand. -

 c.copy(container, resource)

-Identical to thedocker cp
+Identical to thedocker cpcommand. -

 c.create_container(image, command, hostname=None, user=None, detach=False, stdin_open=False, tty=False, mem_limit=0, ports=None, environment=None, dns=None, volumes=None, volumes_from=None, privileged=False)